hannes-ebe/hannes-ebe/README.md

-- 👋 Hi, I’m @hannes-ebe
+- 👋 Hi, I’m @hannes-ebe.
-- 🌱 I’m currently doing my masters degree in physics at Christian-Albrechts-Universität zu Kiel
+- 🌱 I’m currently doing my masters degree in physics at Christian-Albrechts-Universität zu Kiel.
+- 👷 I’m also working as research assistent at the department for extraterrestrial physics.
 - 📫 You can reach me via e-mail: ebeling@physik.uni-kiel.de

 <!---